What are the parts of speech in Spanish?

 4. Verbs (Verbos)

 Verbs express actions, states, or conditions.
-They tell you what the subject is doing.
+They tell you what the subject is doing — and in Spanish, a single verb can carry that information without any helper words.

 In Spanish, verb is el verbo.